-Study Mental Health in Adults and Explore the scope and nature of mental illness and the treatments that may be applied to sufferers.
+Study Mental Health in Adults - Explore the scope and nature of mental illness and the treatments that may be applied to sufferers.

-- Understand varying viewpoints and develop a greater insight into issues that surround the subject; so as to make more informed decisions in your own mind.
+- Understand varying viewpoints and develop a greater insight into issues that surround adult mental health.

 - Learn about different conditions, their causes, and practical treatment options.

 - Learn about depression, anxiety, mental health issues and much more.

 - This is a really useful course for anyone interested in mental health issues or would like to study a course to improve their own job and career prospects.